down payment on a house

-A large down payment has benefits if you have it, giving you the potential for higher home equity, a lower mortgage payment, and avoiding paying monthly private mortgage insurance (PMI).
+A large down payment has benefits if you have it.
+It can give you the potential for higher home equity, a lower mortgage payment, and avoiding paying monthly private mortgage insurance (PMI).
 But plenty of loans with a low or no down payment exist, and there are also options for decreasing it.

-The latest Profile of Home Buyers and Sellers shows that the median down payment for all homebuyers is 18 percent, dropping to 9 percent for first-time buyers.
+The latest Profile of Home Buyers and Sellers shows that the median down payment for all homebuyers is 18%, dropping to 9% for first-time buyers.

 Here are some strong strategies to start with: